Indicates that a node is, on average, close to all other nodes in the network.

 As mentioned, when Wayne Zachary studied the club, a conflict arose between the instructor and the president (nodes 0 and 33, respectively).

-Zachary predicted the way the club would split based on an \(s\)-\(t\) min cut.
+Zachary predicted the way the club would split based on an \(s\)-\(t\) min cut between the president and the instructor.

 In fact, he correctly predicted every single member’s eventual association except for node 8.